-The Research Institute in Automated Program Analysis and Verification at Imperial is the UK’s second Academic Research Institute in cyber security, funded as part of the UK’s national cyber security programme.
+The Research Institute in Automated Program Analysis and Verification at Imperial (2014-2017) was the UK’s second Academic Research Institute in cyber security, funded as part of the UK’s national cyber security programme.

-Mathematical analysis and verification techniques are just beginning to reach industrial scale, achieving guarantees of correctness, safety and security.
-The Institute has world leading researchers in the UK who are working in fields such as mathematical logic, programming languages, and program analysis and verification.
-It is a collaboration between six universities:
+Over three years, RIAPAV supported the work of world leading researchers in the UK who were working in fields such as mathematical logic, programming languages, and program analysis and verification.
+The institute was set up as a collaboration between six universities:

 - University of Edinburgh